wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 #### Single Authorisation

-In the Open Banking payments flow, the WSO2 Open Banking solution manages the consent initiation and authorisation.
+In the Open Banking payments flow, the WSO2 Open Banking toolkit manages the consent initiation and authorisation.
-When the TPP makes a payment submission request, it is validated, and upon successful validation, the request is directed to the core banking system in the form of a header known as **Account-Request-Information**.
+When the TPP makes a payment submission request, it is validated, and upon successful validation, the request is directed to the core banking system in the form of a header.
+This header is known as **Account-Request-Information**.

 This header is a signed JWT, which needs to be decoded by the core banking system.
 A sample decoded JSON is given below: